Skip to main content

 Häufig gestellte Fragen

-„California Rainy Day Fund Proposition" ist ein neu erstellter Markt auf Polymarket, gestartet am Jul 1, 2026.
+„California Rainy Day Fund Vorschlag" ist ein neu erstellter Markt auf Polymarket, gestartet am Jul 1, 2026.
 Als früher Markt haben Sie die Gelegenheit, zu den ersten Händlern zu gehören, die die Quoten setzen und die ersten Preissignale des Marktes etablieren.
 Sie können diese Seite auch als Lesezeichen speichern, um Volumen und Handelsaktivität zu verfolgen, während der Markt an Fahrt gewinnt.

-Die Auflösungsregeln für „California Rainy Day Fund Proposition" definieren genau, was passieren muss, damit jedes Ergebnis als Gewinner erklärt wird – einschließlich der offiziellen Datenquellen zur Bestimmung des Ergebnisses.
+Die Auflösungsregeln für „California Rainy Day Fund Vorschlag" definieren genau, was passieren muss, damit jedes Ergebnis als Gewinner erklärt wird – einschließlich der offiziellen Datenquellen zur Bestimmung des Ergebnisses.
 Sie können die vollständigen Auflösungskriterien im Abschnitt „Regeln" auf dieser Seite über den Kommentaren einsehen.
 Wir empfehlen, die Regeln vor dem Handeln sorgfältig zu lesen, da sie die genauen Bedingungen, Sonderfälle und Quellen festlegen.